-Mayor Michael Bloomberg announced that the Gotham Organization and DT Salazar, Inc will develop 600 units of housing, 300 of which will be affordable, as well as new cultural, community and commercial space on a site bounded by Fulton Street, Rockwell Place and Ashland Place.
+Gotham Organization DT Salazar, Inc, will develop 600 units of housing, 300 of which will be affordable, as well as new cultural, community and commercial space on a site bounded by Fulton Street, Rockwell Place and Ashland Place.
 When completed, the approximately 515,000-square-foot building will also contain 20,000 square feet of cultural and related office space.

 After spending the past two decades scouring Manhattan for the right location and the right deal, Nordstrom, the upscale department store, has finally found a home.
 The chain signed a binding agreement to open New York City’s first new full-scale department store, a 7-story, 300,000-square-foot behemoth in the base of a planned skyscraper on the north side of 57th Street, east of Broadway.
 But if the company spent two decades looking for the right site, it will have to wait until 2018 to move in.

 Online auction giant eBay is the latest tech giant to expand in New York.
-The company announced that it would launch a Technology Center of Excellence in the Flatiron district this fall.
+The company announced that it would launch a Technology Center of Excellence in the Flatiron district.
 The company said the center would expand to more than 200 people over the next couple of years. eBay is following in the footsteps of Facebook.
-The social media giant announced last year it would establish a major engineering center in Manhattan, and has been busy staffing it.
+The social media giant previously announced it would establish a major engineering center in Manhattan, and has been busy staffing it.
 Facebook, in turn, followed Google, whose meatpacking district offices are the search giant's largest operations center outside of California.